-Objective A: To provide complete and accurate public transit information.
+Objective A: To provide clear and consistent system information to transit passengers.

 Standard 1: Current bus schedules and system information should be available to the public at all major public facilities and on the internet.

 Standard 2: Telephone service information should be available to the public at all times during hours of operation.